-A second-time or successive conviction of child pornography possession is a category A felony in Nevada.
+A second-time or successive conviction of child pornography possession is a category A felony.
 The punishment is:

 - life in prison with the possibility of parole, and

 - up to $5,000 in fines4

 Note that a 2nd-time conviction also carries lifetime supervision under NRS 176.0931.
 But it may be possible to get off lifetime supervision after 10 years.